-In most circumstances a handrail is used with a light grip to steady the user of a stairway or ramp.
+In most cit umstance a hand ail is used with a light grip o steat the user to a rway or ramp.
 Ambulant people with disabilities use handrails for both leverage and support, and wheelchair users often need to firmly grip the rails to pull themselves along, particularly on ramps.
 In those circumstances a profile offering an adequate grip is important.